 2. Not being thankful is harmful to your health.
 Psychology professor Robert Emmons states”There are some very interesting studies linking optimism to better immune function,” Do you take time to sit in the present moment and thank God for the life you have been given?
 Do you really look around and appreciate family members and friends?
 Just having read this online is an amazing blessing, having the internet at your fingertips.
 No other generation has had that ability.
 Being negative and complaining person is unhealthy and not fun to be around.

 3. Do you let your thoughts drag you around all day?
 Do you own every thought in your head and react to it?
 Many of our thoughts are lies and it’s our job to take a step back from our thoughts and choose which ones we will believe.
 If you have a thought that you’re a horrible mother, throw that thought away!
 Cling on to healthy thoughts that you are an overcomer.
-If you’re not able to take a step back and analyze your thoughts, choosing which ones are truth and which ones are a lie, you’re way more likely to believe the lies because you can’t recognize them.
+If you’re not able to take a step back and analyze your thoughts, choosing which ones are true and which ones are a lie, you’re way more likely to believe the lies because you can’t recognize them.
 Healthy people think healthy thoughts.
 Emotionally unhealthy people think toxic thoughts.